Listen to one of our scientific editorial team members read this article.

 A hemocytometer consists of a thick glass microscope slide with a grid of perpendicular lines etched in the middle.
 The grid has specified dimensions so that the area covered by the lines is known, which makes it possible to count the number of cells in a specific volume of solution.

-The most common type of hemocytometer has an “H” shape engraved in the middle that encloses two separate mirror-like polished grid surfaces and provides the cover slip mounting area (Figure 1).
+The most common type of hemocytometer has an “H” shape engraved in the middle that encloses two separate mirror-like polished grid surfaces and provides the coverslip mounting area (Figure 1).

-Loading the hemocytometer
+2. Loading the Hemocytometer

-Make sure to first place the coverslip over the counting surface before loading the cell suspension.
-Then place the pipette tip with your sample into one of the V-shaped wells, as in Figure 2, and gently expel the sample.
+Make sure you place the coverslip over the counting surface before loading the cell suspension.
+Then place the pipette tip with your sample into one of the V-shaped wells, and gently expel the sample.
 The area under the coverslip fills by capillary action.

 The loaded hemocytometer is then placed on the microscope stage and the counting grid is brought into focus at low power.
 Allow the sample to settle for a couple of minutes and avoid moving the coverslip as it might introduce air bubbles and make counting difficult.

-Counting cells in a hemocytometer
+3. Counting Cells in a Hemocytometer

-The full grid on a hemocytometer contains nine squares, each of which is 1 mm2 (Figure 3).
-The central counting area of the hemocytometer (Figure 3B) contains 25 large squares and each large square has 16 smaller squares.
+The full grid on a hemocytometer contains nine squares, each of which is 1 mm2 (Figure 2).
+The central counting area of the hemocytometer contains 25 large squares and each large square has 16 smaller squares.

 To perform the count, determine the magnification needed to recognize the desired cell type and systematically count the cells in selected squares so that the total count is approximately 100 cells, a minimum number of cells needed for a statistically significant count.

-Originally published on 3 July October 2013; updated and republished on 8 December 2014.
+Originally published 2013; updated and republished June 2021.